raviusit/nodeapp-on-aws/README.md

-# Condé Nast Task

-Here is the context - https://github.com/conde-nast-international/cnid-tech-tests/tree/master/infra-task

-I have chosen # Option 1
+This repo can be used an example how you handle infrastructure day-to-day.

+This is a coding exercise for someone who works as an Infrastructure Engineering This whole work can be completed in around 1-2 hours.

+Things that you'll learn by this repo -

+An ability to handle code like a software engineer Maintainability of solutions
+Containers
+Infrastructure as Code
+Monitoring
+Consideration of CI/CD
+Resilience
+Ability to develop applications locally in a consistent environment Concise documentation (please include a README)
+As you must only be interested in the code, I didn't let this project running and in order not to incur any aws costs.

+Okay, let's begin -

-Create a simple 'Hello World' web application (for example, node.js) and deploy it to a Cloud Infrastructure, such as an AWS account, using appropriate tools and best practices.
+We are going to create a simple 'Hello World' web application (for example, node.js) and deploy it to a Cloud Infrastructure, such as an AWS account, using appropriate tools and best practices.
 When deployed, the root url should display 'Hello World'.

-PS - Changed output to "Hello Condé Nast" :)
+PS - Changed output to "Hello" :)

 Click here - http://test-lb-tf-1964796265.us-east-2.elb.amazonaws.com